lsolesen/optimafootball-com-jekyll/_pages/book.md

 _\- Organisational succession planning: “How to build and implement a strategy to fulfil your ambitions over time?” _

-_\- Football 2025: “What are the demands of the modern game and how can we plan and work towards it”? _
+_\- Strategies & Football by 2025: “What are the demands of the modern game and how can we plan and work towards it”? _

 _\- Motivation & feedback culture: “How do we lead other people”?
 Including empirical field study cases from my book ‘With great talent comes great responsibility_